- President Sánchez proposes Eurobonds to ensure resources in coronavirus crisis.

 Additionally, arguing that other, less radical measures (such as the ones currently implemented by the EU) will work better than eurobonds is also questionable (see section below).

-Instead, the rejection of eurobonds can be explained by an ideological and nationalist bias that has spread throughout Northern populations and their politicians.
+Instead, the rejection of eurobonds can be partly explained by an ideological and nationalist bias that has spread against Southern countries.
 As it was made clear in the 2008 crisis’ negotiations, the North sees itself as the rescuer of a greedy, irresponsible and waste-driven South.
-Today, Merkel, Rutte & company view eurobonds as a tool that discourages Southern countries from responsibly managing their finances.
+Today, Merkel & Rutte view eurobonds as a tool that discourages Southern countries from responsibly managing their finances.

 However, there is an important difference between the 2008 crisis and the coronavirus crisis: the current crisis is caused by an external shock (a virus) that is unrelated to countries’ financial management.
-While we can disagree on whether the coronavirus measures chosen have been appropriate or not, the decisions made by Sanchez & company to go into lockdown were supported by the EU and member states.
+While we can disagree on whether the coronavirus measures chosen have been appropriate or not, the decisions made by Sánchez and other European leaders to go into lockdown were supported by the EU and member states.
 The North’s nationalist bias is unwarranted.
 Therefore, the mistrust on behalf of the North portrays a sad reality: the EU is far from achieving a shared identity and political union.

 Moreover, in the long-term, the economic costs of not acting in time and appropriately to the current crisis will be severe not just for the South, but also for the North.
 After all, both the South and the North depend on extremely linked markets.
-Therefore, one thing is clear: Merkel, Rutte & company are listening to voter’s nationalist concerns and ignoring EU countries’ demands for help at the risk of weakening the EU economy and political union.
+Therefore, one thing is clear: Merkel & Rutte are listening to nationalist concerns and ignoring EU countries’ demands for help at the risk of weakening the EU economy and political union.

 Answer: The current EU measures are insufficient for Spain’s needs.

 While to us, average citizens, the number 540 billion seems big, the coronavirus crisis will require much more.
-In fact, economists, Sanchez & company, and even the European Central Bank, have declared that an amount of 1.5 trillion euros is needed.
+In fact, economists, Sánchez and counterpart leaders, and even the European Central Bank, have declared that an amount of 1.5 trillion euros is needed.
 However, a country like the UK, which after Brexit has free monetary policy, can now print this vast amount of money without a high risk of inflation.
 A country like Spain, which shares a central bank with the rest of EU countries, doesn’t have the same ability to print money.
 Therefore, Spain has to borrow money at the expense of increasing its debt.

 Eurobonds appear to be his ideal solution.
 Given the amount of money that Spain will need, eurobonds could ensure that financially weak countries don’t go into bankruptcy, which is a similar and scary scenario as that of 2008.
-With eurobonds, Sanchez & company could borrow money cheaply while Merkel, Rutte & company would only pay “trivially” higher interest rates.
+With eurobonds, Spain could borrow money cheaply while Merkel & Rutte would only pay “trivially” higher interest rates.
 Eurobonds would thus be the fair balance in exchange for being part of an internal market that, while it limits states’ monetary policy, it also brings other benefits to all member sates (both in the North and South).

 What does it mean for you?